yorshka20/win11-desktop/README.md

 - [x] framework

+## TODO

+- detailed components in different `Window`
+- an overall state controller of a complicated system, just like the windows 11
+- maybe some 'useful' apps like `notepad` and `draw`

-# Problems
+# Problems and thoughts in development

-## can we use contextHook in components?
+## can we use `contextHook` in components?

 - i want to pass less props to component
 - there should be some difference between `Basic Component` and `Business Component`